The 7 Cs: The Essential Building Blocks of Resilience

-- Do we help them, on the other hand, to understand that they are not responsible for many of the bad circumstances that may have plagued them?
+- Do we help them to understand that they are not responsible for many of the bad circumstances that may have plagued them?

-- Do we help them think about the future but take one step at a time?
+- Do we help them think about the future, but make it less overwhleming by helping them learn to take one step at a time?

 - Do we help them recognize their mini-successes so they can experience the knowledge that they can succeed?

-- Do we help youth understand that while no one can control all their circumstances each person can shift the odds by choosing positive or protective behaviors?
+- Do we help youth understand that while no one can control all his circumstances, each person can shift the odds by choosing positive or protective behaviors?

 - Do we understand that youth who have been hurt emotionally or physically may think they have no control and therefore have no reason to take positive action?

 - Do we understand that discipline is about teaching not punishing or controlling.
-Do we use discipline as a means to help someone understand that their actions produce consequences (i.e., life is not random)?
+Do we use discipline as a means to help someone understand that their actions produce consequences (in other words, life is not random)?